RikDuijm/trail-running/README.md

 If the user forgets to select the amount of products he wants to purchase he gets a message to do so.

 `Note:`
 For now, I didn’t categorise the products (for example in categories like watches, clothes, shoes, events).
 Reason is that this is an educational project and creating0 a number of products per category would be a lot of work that isn’t important for the learning outcome.
-Depending on the number of products it could be better to categorise them, especially to separate the race events from the products.\
+Depending on the number of products it could be better to categorise them, especially to separate the race events from the products.
-However the category (or product_type as I named it in the Model) is important for the size selection: with events and watches this is not applicable, shoes get a size of 40, 41 etc, and clothes S, M, L, etc. This selection appears depending on which category the product belongs to.

 - **Cart (only if logged-in)**\
 On the top of the page, the total price of the products in the cart is given, with buttons to return to the store (Discounts) or to the Checkout.
-Below, the products in the Cart are specified with the following info: name, size, price, the date until the price is valid, an image of the product, the amount of that products are being purchased, and additional information.
+Below, the products in the Cart are specified with the following info: name, size, price, the date until the price is valid, an image of the product, the amount of this specific product that is being purchased and additional information.
 It’s again possible to adjust the amount of products, or to remove the product from the Cart.

 - **Checkout (only if logged-in)**\
 On the top of the page, the total price of the products is given, along with a button that sends the user back to the Cart.\